splunk/splunk-sdk-python/README.md

     [sudo] python setup.py install

-However, it's not necessarry to install the libraries to run the examples and unit tests from the SDK.
+However, it's not necessary to install the libraries to run the examples and unit tests from the SDK.

-### Running the examples and units
+### Running the examples and unit tests

 To run the examples and unit tests, you must put the root of the SDK on your PYTHONPATH.
 For example, add the following line to your **.bash_profile**:

     export PYTHONPATH=~/splunk-sdk-python

-The SDK command line examples require a common set of command line arguments that specify things like the Splunk host and port and login credentials.
-You can get a full list of command line arguments by typing `--help` as an argument to any of the command line examples.
+The SDK command-line examples require a common set of arguments that specify things like the Splunk host, port, and login credentials.
+For a full list of command-line arguments, include `--help` as an argument to any of the examples.

 #### .splunkrc